 With the passage of the Fixing America's Surface Transportation Act (the "FAST Act") on December 4, 2015, Congress passed the first federal law in over a decade to provide long-term funding certainty for surface transportation infrastructure planning and investment.
 The FAST Act will continue the implementation of new transit programs and the consolidation of others programs begun with MAP-21 (Moving Ahead for Progress in the 21st Century Act).
 FTA Section 5309 capital grants funds are appropriated annually and allocated within the appropriations bill for rail new-start projects throughout the United States.
 The Section 5337 State of Good Repair funds are allocated for fixed guideway modernization and bus fixed guideway related projects.
-Funds for fixed guideway modernization are distributed by formula, to rail and bus systems that have been in operation for seven or more years.
-For federal fiscal year 2016, the Authority received a distribution of \$46.1 million from the Section 5337 Congressional appropriation.
+Funds for fixed guideway modernization for seven or more years.
+On January 19, 2017, FTA published an apportionments notice that apportioned approximately 7/12ths of the FY 2017 funding on a Continuing Resolution (CR), the remaining 5/12ths is pending allocation.
+For federal fiscal year 2017 CR, the Authority received a distribution of \$27.8 million from the Section 5337 Congressional appropriation.
 Funds for bus related projects are distributed by formula under the Section 5339 Bus and Bus Facilities program.
-For federal fiscal year 2016, the Authority received a distribution of \$2.9 million from the Section 5339 Congressional appropriation for bus/bus facilities.
-The Authority received \$4.2 million in federal fiscal year 2016 for the FTA Autonomous Track Inspection System research program and has applied to receive additional fiscal year 2016 federal funds under the Safety, Research and Demonstration program grant opportunity.
-The United States Department of Transportation has not announced awards at this time.
+For federal fiscal year 2017 CR, the Authority received a distribution of \$1.7 million from the Section 5339 Congressional appropriation for bus/bus facilities.
 The Authority plans to apply for additional federal funding under the FTA Low or No Emission Vehicle program grant opportunity in federal fiscal year 2017.
-The Authority also plans to apply to receive flexed FHWA funds for capital projects under a solicitation to be put forth by the Metropolitan Planning Organization, Atlanta Regional Commission in federal fiscal year 2017.
+The Authority also plans to apply for additional federal funding under the FTA Bus and Bus Facilities Discretionary opportunity in federal fiscal year 2017.
+The Authority received \$4M in flexed FHWA funds for a CNG Bus Procurement project under the solicitation put forth by the Metropolitan Planning Organization, Atlanta Regional Commission in federal fiscal year 2017.
 The Authority will continue to submit applications for federal funding support as opportunities are announced.